cx-prog-lang/.github/profile/README.md

 Excerpt from [the conceptual writing](https://gwangmu.medium.com/sketching-c-the-intermediate-language-between-c-and-c-51664ff4a3f8):

-> C might have to remain the bare-minimum system language that interfaces between assembly and human-readable code as a last-resort fallback (before going fully to assembly), but system developers also need high-level language features sometimes.
+> C might have to remain the bare-minimum system language that interfaces between assembly and human-readable code [...], but system developers also need high-level language features sometimes.
 C++ is so cluttered, and Rust is a different language.
 Why can’t we have a small language extension without going too far from C?

 ## Build Pipeline